Climate Context

 Mazar, Amihai (2005) The Debate over the Chronology of the Iron Age in the Southern Levant: its History, the Current Situation and a Suggested Resolution. pp. 15-30 in: T. Levy and T. Higham (editors), The Bible and Radiocarbon Dating - Archaeology, Text and Science.
 London.
 Online at: https://www.academia.edu/2632501/The_Debate_over_the_Chronology_of_the_Iron_Age_in_the_Southern_Levant_its_History_the_Current_Situation_and_a_Suggested_Resolution_2005

-Tree Ring Data Where Available Provides Higher Climate Resolution
+Tree Ring Data From Anatolia Provides Higher Climate Resolution (But Adds Data Noise)

 The juniper trees found in the tomb were Juniperus excelsa and Juniperus foetidissima.